nateshmbhat/flutter_do_not_disturb/README.md

 ## Features

-- 🎧 Check if Do Not Disturb (DND) is enabled
+- 🎧 Check if Do Not Disturb (DND) or Zen mode is enabled
 - ⚙️ Open DND settings screen directly from your app
 - 📊 Get detailed DND status (All, Priority, None, Alarms)
 - 🗝️ Check if Notification Policy access is granted